G-Abhinav01/Aether-notes-app/current_status.md

 - **Project Setup:** A new React Native project named `Aether` has been created using Expo.
 - **Navigation:** React Navigation (Stack and Bottom Tab Navigators) has been integrated.
-- **Styling:** NativeWind (Tailwind CSS for React Native) has been integrated for utility-first styling.
+- **Styling:** NativeWind (Tailwind CSS for React Native) has been integrated, but is currently experiencing a persistent `tailwindConfigV3` error.
 - **State Management:** Zustand has been set up in the `state/` folder (initial shell store).
 - **Core Folders:** `screens/`, `components/`, `state/`, `assets/`, and `utils/` folders have been created.
 - **Theming:** Basic dark theme has been implemented as default, with a toggle in `SettingsScreen` (though full functionality needs verification).